Hyperhidrosis: Symptoms and Causes

-Most people sweat when they exercise, get tired, when they are in a hot environment, or when they are anxious or stressed.
-There is profuse sweating (over sweating) in the hands and feet.
+Most people sweat when they exercise, get tired, are in a hot environment, or are anxious or stressed.
+There is profuse sweating (over-sweating) in the hands and feet.

 Sweating is your body's natural cooling mechanism.
 When your body temperature rises, your nervous system automatically activates your sweat glands.
-It is also common when you are nervous which happens especially on your palms.
+It is also common when you are nervous, and it happens especially on your palms.

-• Primary focal (essential) hyperhidrosis It is the most common type of hyperhidrosis.
-The nerves responsible for signaling your sweat glands become overactive in this type, even if they haven't been triggered by physical activity or a temperature rise.
+It is the most common type.
+The nerves responsible for signalling your sweat glands become overactive in this type, even if they haven't been triggered by physical activity or a temperature rise.
 The problem is exacerbated by stress or nervousness.
 This type typically affects your palms and soles, as well as your face.
 This type of hyperhidrosis has no medical cause because it sometimes runs in families and may have a hereditary component.

-• Secondary Hyperhidrosis When excessive sweating is caused by a medical condition, this is referred to as secondary hyperhidrosis.
+When a medical condition causes excessive sweating, this is referred to as secondary hyperhidrosis.
 It's the rarer variety.
 It is more likely to cause excessive sweating throughout your body.
-Conditions that cause over sweating are:
+Conditions that cause over-sweating are:

 • Infections People who sweat excessively are more likely to develop more severe skin infections.